 With CFOs prioritizing cost reduction and working capital management in response to ongoing economic uncertainty, many are turning to the data that such solutions provide, particularly in the areas of contract management and vendor management.

 At an operational level, vendor management systems help minimize supply chain disruptions by enabling vendors and AP staff to communicate directly over the status of invoices, orders and payments.
 When it comes to the data, AP teams are seeing great improvements to vendor risk management with real-time information provided on spend by vendor and vendor compliance against agreed contract terms.

 Data around contracts is another area that AP are leaning on in order to manage spend and reduce costs.
 Information over the likes of contract-based spend, contracts up for renewal and those soon to expire are providing AP with the visibility to better manage their contract spend.
-Actions from the insights provided may include re-negotiating contracts with vendors for improved terms and early payment discounts, blocking of auto-renewals on contracts no longer required and ensuring essential contracts are maintained in order to prevent any supply chain disruptions or negative impact to cash flow.
+Actions from the insights provided may include re-negotiating contracts with vendors for improved terms and early payment discounts, blocking of auto-renewals on contracts no longer required and ensuring essential contracts are maintained in order to prevent any supply chain disruptions or negative impact on cash flow.

 The availability of data within AP solutions for better decision-making will likely elevate the role of the function within many organizations.